What you need to know about tailor-made suits for Grooms

 Focusing on the groom’s needs, the tailor will ask questions about the wedding – location, timing, setting.
 He will then ascertain the style required- ie will the groom want to be traditionally dressed or in an evening suit, or would he require a custom-made suit that could be worn again for other purposes.

 During the Groom session; measurements will be taken to ensure a perfect fit.
-A try on the garment may be used to pin areas such as shoulders and waist to work with body shape.
-Advise will be given on the most suitable fabric for the suit.
+A try-on garment may be used to pin areas such as shoulders and waist to work with body shape.
+Advice will be given on the most suitable fabric for the suit.

 This may be influenced by the destination of the wedding, if located in a hot climate, lightweight cloths may be suggested to keep a cool groom on the day.

 Colours will also be discussed, not only in reference to personal skin tone and hair colour but also in keeping in mind the possible repurposing of the suit after the day.

 Design inspiration will be discussed in terms of styling- Jacket lapels, waistcoat shapes and trouser details.
 Styling details including lining colour or print, (this is often a useful way to tie in the colour scheme); button choice and personalisation (Monograms can be placed on collar and lining of suits), will also be explained.

 Style advice will be offered for the complete look, including shirts, ties, pocket squares and shoes.
 We can host a party of groomsmen to include the best man, ushers and other key guests, such as the father of the bride.
 Should you require it, our tailors can also visit on the day of the wedding, to ensure all suits are perfect and all styling details are looking their best.

 • When is the ideal time to arrange an appointment with you to start the process of picking out his wedding suit?

 We would recommend allowing 3 months before the wedding.

 • How many appointments do you suggest in the process for everything to be perfect?